The Professional Market-place Is Changing

 - what you can do to improve its helpfulness for them

-which will help you design marketing that suits your firms' needs.
+which will help you review and re-design marketing that better suits your firms' futureneeds.

 It explains a new perspective on your marketing as a Client Attracting Pathway:

-- it is much more than advertising, it is (almost) everything your firm does in public,
+- this is much more than advertising, it is (almost) everything your firm does in public,

 - it is an active endeavour to attract the clients you want,